siavash-kadkhodai/27-Best-Tutorials-to-Learn-PHP-in-2022/README.md

 Like every programming language, PHP has best practices you should follow.
 Fail to do so and your code will be slow and clunky, and perhaps even break entirely.
 PHP: The Right Way tells you all the programming standards that might not be obvious to new developers.

 It’s not a beginners’ tutorial that will walk you through everything step by step, but it’s still worth a read-through so you can create quality code

+4. FreeCodeCamp’s Free PHP tutorial

+If you love watching video tutorials, this huge five-hour session is perfect for you.
+The full course covers all the basics of PHP in depth, showing you everything you’ll need to know from scratch.

+Dedicate an afternoon to this, and you’ll come out of it a beginner PHP programmer.
+If you’ve already studied a little PHP and want to skip ahead, you can jump to any section by clicking the timestamps in the description.
+[CTA]